Skip to main content

 • Component values are merged with max, never replacement by an older value.

-• Imported count is read by the request path but never republished.
+• Foreign imported count is read by the request path but never republished.

 • A sequence is immutable once it ages out.
 New windows use new component identities.